napari/docs/docs/plugins/virtual_environment_docs/5-survey.md

     Viewer.layers.events.reordered
 ```

-Getting an event when the user is editing the data inside a point or shape layer (outside of the GUI interface) is complicated, because the user will be directly editing the native array object.
+Getting an event when the user is editing the data inside a `points` or `shapes` layer (outside of the GUI interface) is complicated, because the user will be directly editing the native array object.

 ## How do you avoid github tests failing?
 Answer: